Music & Art: A Trip to the Museum!

 In music: how various elements (melody, rhythm, harmony, instrumentation) combine to create an overall sound quality

-REFLECT.
-Guide students to apply the five vocabulary terms to specific music/art pairings.
-Each linked piece of art goes with a piece of music.
-As you show each artwork and play each piece, invite students to take notes about what they see and hear, using the vocabulary words that describe different elements of art and music.
-A grid like the ones below might help students organize their thoughts.
-(The printable charts attached to this lesson include two blank charts for students to try other music/art pairings!)
+2. As you show each artwork and play each piece, invite students to take notes about what they see and hear, using the vocabulary words that describe different elements of art and music.
+A grid like the printable charts attached to this lesson include charts for these music/art pairings, as well as two blank charts for students to try other music/art pairings!

-A self-portrait by artist Frida Kahlo pairs with Toccata for Percussion by composer Carlos Chavez.
+• A self-portrait by artist Frida Kahlo pairs with Toccata for Percussion by composer Carlos Chávez.

 00:00